- Below, you can find three simple ways for battery calibration in Windows 10.

 For instance, on a typical laptop, the remaining battery life could read 2 hours, which, in actual sense, is only 30 minutes or thereabout.

-Hence, while your laptop battery is showing you “2 hours remaining”, you get stunned after only 30 minutes – when your battery suddenly drops to 10%, and eventually powers off.
+Hence, while your laptop battery is showing you 2 hours remaining, you get stunned after only 30 minutes – when your battery suddenly drops to 10%, and eventually powers off.

 To avoid such confusion and ensure accurate readings of battery life (on a laptop), the ultimate solution is to calibrate your laptop battery.

-Some high-performance laptops come with built-in battery calibration tool, which can easily be used to calibrate a laptop battery.
+Some high-performance laptops come with a built-in battery calibration tool, which can easily be used to calibrate a laptop battery.

 Nevertheless, there is no cause for worry, as there is a simple trick you can adopt to manually calibrate your laptop battery, and boost its lifespan.

 There are three solutions that you can use to calibrate your laptop battery: manually, using BIOS, or using third-party software.

 For convenience, we’ll be showing you how to execute this manual calibration, in the next section of this article.